 Restrictions on Distributions.
 We are a holding company with no material operations of our own.
 Our assets consist, and will continue to consist, of our shareholdings in our subsidiaries.
 Our subsidiaries' current and future financing facilities will restrict our subsidiaries' ability to pay dividends to us and any financings we may enter into will likely restrict our ability to pay dividends to our shareholders.
 For example, our subsidiaries MPBL Gaming and Melco Hotels will be subject to certain restrictions on paying dividends under the City of Dreams Project Facility.
 There is a blanket prohibition on paying dividends during the construction phase of the City of Dreams project.
-Upon completion of the construction of the City of Dreams, MPBL Gaming and Melco Hotels will only be able to pay dividends if they satisfy certain financial tests and conditions.
+Upon completion of the construction of the City of Dreams, MPBL Gaming and Melco Hotels if they satisfy certain financial tests and conditions.